- What is Predictive Maintenance?

 Companies can employ numerous non-invasive AI-based methods in their predictive maintenance strategies.

 Through the use of AI, sounds can now be analyzed to detect machine failure, since moving parts grind against each other creating friction and noise.
-These failing components can be recognized at an early stage before they become a major issue.
+These failing components can be identified at an early stage before they cause major issues.

 OneWatt uses its Embedded Acoustic Recognition Sensors (EARS) device to “listen” to motors, detecting and predicting faults before they happen.
 Mueller Industries also uses a predictive maintenance solution based on sound analysis.
 Any change in the tone or vibration level is analyzed in real time to check whether it may be a sign of impending malfunction.

-For example, Thermoplan’s smart coffee machines monitor customer data in real time, including statistics about the amount and types of coffee used, and cleaning cycles vs. recommended intervals, enabling effective predictive maintenance analytics.
+For example, Thermoplan’s smart coffee machines monitor customer data in real time, including statistics about the amount and types of coffee used, and actual cleaning cycles compared to recommended intervals, enabling effective predictive maintenance analytics.
 The same technique can be used across the entire IoT spectrum, from smart home appliances to automotive analytics and beyond.

-Computer vision is a field of artificial intelligence that trains computers to interpret and understand the visual world.
-Using digital images from cameras and videos alongside deep learning models, machines can accurately identify and classify objects — and then react to what they “see.”
+Computer Vision is a field of artificial intelligence that trains computers to interpret and understand the world around them.
+Using digital images from cameras and videos alongside deep learning models, machines can accurately identify and classify objects and then react to what they “see.”

 FANUC, for instance, developed a software program that collects images from cameras attached to robots, and then sends them to the cloud for processing in order to identify potential production problems before they occur.

-TechSee’s computer vision platform, on the other hand, enables automatic visual identification of consumer devices and their issues/resolutions from images or video, enabling proactive customer assistance.
+TechSee’s Computer Vision platform, on the other hand, enables automatic visual identification of consumer devices and their issues from still images or video in order to provide proven resolutions, enabling proactive customer assistance.

-- Lengthening equipment life: installing a smart thermostat that auto-regulates and notifies homeowners upon sensing any irregularities goes a long way toward improving the lifespan of a customer’s HVAC system, for example.
+Installing a smart thermostat that auto-regulates and notifies homeowners when it senses anomalies goes a long way toward extending the lifespan of a customer’s HVAC system, for example.

-- Reducing truck rolls: Visual Support uses screen-based technology that allows agents to see the customer’s physical environment via their smart device, identifying any issues, enabling better remote resolution and reducing the need for technicians to be dispatched to a home or workplace.
+Visual Assistance uses screen-based technology that allows live agents or automated self-service assistants to see the customer’s physical environment via their smart device, identifying any issues, enabling better remote resolution and reducing the need for truck rolls, where technicians are dispatched to a customer’s home or workplace.

-- Avoiding product returns: a 2019 survey found that 72% of customers believe proactive customer assistance would dissuade them from returning a product they found difficult to install or operate.
+A 2019 customer experience survey found that 72% of customers believe proactive customer assistance would dissuade them from returning a product they found difficult to install or operate.

-- Avoiding downtime: Volvo’s Early Warning System uses data to predict each part’s breakdown rate and notifies customers when cars need to be serviced and what parts need to be repaired or replaced before they break.
+Volvo’s Early Warning System uses real-time data to predict each part’s breakdown rate and notifies customers when their vehicles need to be serviced and what parts need to be repaired or replaced before they break.

-Artificial intelligence has made it possible for businesses to harness the principles of predictive maintenance widely used in industry to assist their customers.
-In today’s IoT era, when the collection and analysis of huge volumes of data is fast becoming standard practice, it’s no surprise that Deloitte reports that “the Internet of Things (IoT) is perhaps the biggest piece of the predictive maintenance puzzle.”
+Artificial Intelligence has made it possible for businesses to harness the principles of predictive maintenance widely used in industry to assist their customers.
+In the IoT era, when the collection and analysis of huge volumes of data is fast becoming standard practice, it’s no surprise that Deloitte reports that “the Internet of Things (IoT) is perhaps the biggest piece of the predictive maintenance puzzle.”

-The addition of AI capabilities enables companies to predict not only the life of devices, but identify how they can use the data to positively affect customer’s experiences.
+The addition of AI capabilities enables companies to predict not only the life of devices, but identify how they can use data to positively affect customer experience.
 Integrating predictive maintenance with contact center operations to provide proactive customer assistance delivers a resounding win-win.